Home » Repayment » How to Convert Private Student Loans into a Federal Student Loan

 Transforming private loans into federal loans for borrowers in repayment

-However, borrowers can take small steps that slowly convert private loans into federal loans.
+Unfortunately, borrowers can’t wave a wand and magically transform their private loans into federal loans.
+However, borrowers can take small steps that gradually convert private loans into federal loans.

 Next Steps